timsuchanek/lycheeJS/README.md

 ### 0. Requirements

-Currently, the *client-side* lycheeJS Engine Stack is supporting all Operating Systems.
+The *client-side* lycheeJS Engine Stack is supporting all Operating Systems that can execute JavaScript.

 The *server-side* CDN, CI-, Web-, and Websocket Stack though is only supporting Linux and Mac OSX due to sandboxing and